Funding information for offer holders

 We offer a range of funding for UK students.
 Some funding will be dependent on your household income or personal circumstances.
 Other support may be dependent on the subject you are studying, your academic or your extra-curricular ability.
 Search for bursaries and scholarships.

-For further information on the financial support available and the application deadlines, please visit the funding undergraduate study page.
+Further information on the financial support available and the application deadlines.

 I am now studying on a longer course than I applied for, does this affect my funding?